 - 10. Development in the WGA should be designed in a manner that supports intensification and an increase in diversity and range of uses over time.
 Opportunities to mix uses vertically and/ or horizontally should be explored at the detailed planning stage. - 11.
 The WGA should provide for a permeable grid-like pattern street layout and position buildings and infrastructure, such as pipes and roadways, to accommodate future intensification and a higher intensity of use at full build-out.
-The siting of infrastructure will be determined at the Outline Plan/Concept Plan stage to support future intensification over time. - 12.
+The siting of infrastructure will be determined at the Outline Plan/Concept Plan/Land Use Amendment stage to support future intensification over time. - 12.
 Interim uses while the WGA intensifies over time may include, but are not limited to, landscaped surface parking lots, public plazas, gathering spaces and open spaces. - 13.
-The WGA will support direct and easily accessible active transportation connections to Northridge Drive, the commercial area directly north, and to the DGA to the west. - 14.
-The conceptual layout and potential mix of land uses for parcels in the WGA shall be determined at the Outline Plan/Neighbourhood Area Structure Plan stage through the submission of a Development Concept Plan.
+The WGA will support direct and easily accessible active transportation connections to Northridge Drive, the commercial area directly north, and to the DGA to the west.
+338th Avenue through use of a range of design considerations and strategies to be determined conceptually at the Outline Plan/Land Use Amendment stage.
+Further, the design and layout of the GA should account for at-grade active transportation connections across Northridge Drive west to the D'Arcy Gateway Area (DGA) within the Northwest Okotoks Area Structure Plan (NWOASP). - 14.
+The conceptual layout and potential mix of land uses for parcels in the WGA shall be determined at the Outline Plan/Neighbourhood Area Structure Plan/Land Use Amendment stage through the submission of a Development Concept Plan.
 A Development Concept Plan will be required for each parcel in the WGA prior to NASP, land use or subdivision approval. - 15.
-While the Wedderburn Gateway Concept Plan has been approved by Council, any future changes to this Plan shall continue to demonstrate the following: - i.
+While the Wedderburn Gateway Concept Plan has been approved by Council, any future changes to this Plan shall continue to Development Concept Plan shall demonstrate the following: - i.
 Land use concepts; - ii.
 Internal street network; - iii.
-Public plazas and gathering spaces location and concepts; - iv.
+Public plazas and gathering spaces location and concepts;

+- iv.
 The integration of the WGA to the larger open space network; - Future transit routes and centrally located and easily accessible stops for residents walking to and from the surrounding neighbourhood; - vi.
 Proposed urban design features that contribute to the distinct, cohesive, and visually related identity of the area; - vii.
 Internal and external integration of the larger Plan Area's active transportation network through design considerations and strategies; and, - viii.
-A phasing and intensification strategy to maximize employment uses over time and enhance the diversity of uses.
+A phasing and intensification strategy to maximize employment uses over time and enhance the diversity of uses. - 16.
+At the discretion of the Approving Authority, the GA may be developed with reduced road carriageways or with relaxed LUB standards (setbacks, lot width, height, etc.) in order to achieve a more efficient and distinct development form, consistent with sound planning principles and placemaking objectives. - 17.
+Loading and storage facilities as well as delivery areas for commercial developments should be located away from public streets.
+Where possible, they should be visibly screened with natural landscape buffers.